 Still, as much as bartenders adore it, there’s one thing that bugs me about simple syrup: It’s simply, well, sweet.
 Which is to say, all it offers is sweetness—no pucker, tang, or punch.
 When cocktail recipes have only a few ingredients (like when I make them at home), I want each one to do a lot of work.
 Take carrot juice: liquid bulk to stretch the alcohol; tamed, vegetal sweetness; gorgeous color.

 Of course, you can customize simple syrup, make it lemony or limey or both.
-But what if there were a more to-the-point way to infuse flavor?
-And what if we wanted that flavor even more concentrated and vibrant?
+But what if there were a more to-the-point way to infuse flavour?
+And what if we wanted that flavour even more concentrated and vibrant?
 Meet simple syrup’s lesser known, big-personality cousin: oleo-saccharum.

 Cocktail time!
 Photo by

-It sounds like a spell from Harry Potter, which we shall call bonus points, yes?
+Does it sound like a spell from Harry Potter, which we shall call bonus points, yes?
 Instead of combining the sugar with water, here you combine it with fresh citrus peels.
 Use a muddler or wooden spoon to mash the two into oblivion, then move on with your life.
-Maybe every so often you pass the mixture by and give it a smush here, smash there.
+Maybe every so often you pass the mixture by and give it a smash here, smash there.
 Maybe not.
 A few hours later, the sugar will have lured out all the citrus oils, yielding a thick, practically neon syrup, like olive oil glowing in the dark.
 You can use oranges or grapefruits, lemons or limes, really any citrus that happens to be nearby.
 I like a mix.

-Put this in any citrusy-sweet cocktails, from whisky sours to palomas, adding bit by bit to taste since it’s so intense.
-In my kitchen, I’m putting it toward a lot more than that: lemony olive oil dressings that want a little oomph, even drizzled on Greek yogurt or ice cream.
+Put this in any citrusy-sweet cocktails, from whiskey sours to Palomas, adding bit by bit to taste since it’s so intense.
+In my kitchen, I’m putting it toward a lot more than that: lemony olive oil dressings that want a little oomph even drizzled on Greek yoghurt or ice cream.